Victorious SEO Logo

 Conversational keywords are typically long-tail and are posed in the form of a question or a command (like “show me used bookstores” or “show me how to french braid”).
 In general, it’s easier to discern search intent when dealing with conversational keywords.

-Context & Personalization
+Context and Personalization

 Big tech companies like Google and Apple are incorporating more and more AI features into their voice assistants.
 AI can better predict what users want and offer personalized results based on the context surrounding a voice search query.